galantelab/fredy/README.md

 `<output-path>` is the output directory.
 Ex.: `$PWD/output/`

-`<gtf-file>` is a GTF file inside `/home/freddie/gtf/`.
-Ex.: `/home/freddie/gtf/gencodev36.annotation.gtf`
+`<gtf-file>` is a GTF file inside `/home/fredy/gtf/`.
+Ex.: `/home/fredy/gtf/gencodev36.annotation.gtf`

-`<genome-file>` is a .fa inside `/home/freddie/ref_fa/`.
-Ex.: `/home/freddie/ref_fa/hg38.fa`
+`<genome-file>` is a .fa inside `/home/fredy/ref_fa/`.
+Ex.: `/home/fredy/ref_fa/hg38.fa`

-`<events-file>` is a .bed inside `/home/freddie/events/`.
-Ex.: `/home/freddie/events/events.bed`
+`<events-file>` is a .bed inside `/home/fredy/events/`.
+Ex.: `/home/fredy/events/events.bed`

 ### Coding
 The “coding” subcommand classifies the novel transcripts identified in the “chimeric” step as coding or non-coding.
-Here, FREDDIE uses a model trained by RNASamba (available at <a href="https://bioinfohsl-tools.s3.amazonaws.com/freddie/databases/human38_model.hdf5">here</a>) to calculate the probability of a transcript being coding.
+Here, FREDY uses a model trained by RNASamba (available at <a href="https://bioinfohsl-tools.s3.amazonaws.com/fredy/databases/human38_model.hdf5">here</a>) to calculate the probability of a transcript being coding.
 In the end, a FASTA file with the protein sequences of all coding transcripts considered by our criteria is created.

 OPTIONS: